A higher chromatic analogue of the image of J: Eilenberg-MacLane spaces

-In \cite{gross-hopkins} it was shown that this is the same Morava module as for $\Sigma^{n-n^2} I_n$, where $I_n$ is the Brown-Comenetz dual of $M_n S^0$, the $n^{\rm th}$ monochromatic layer of the sphere spectrum.
-It was also shown that for $2p-2 \geq \max \{n^2, 2n+2 \}$, an invertible spectrum is determined by its Morava module.
+In \cite{gross-hopkins, strickland_gh} it was shown that this is the same Morava module as for $\Sigma^{n-n^2} I_n$, where $I_n$ is the Brown-Comenetz dual of $M_n S^0$, the $n^{\rm th}$ monochromatic layer of the sphere spectrum.
+It was also shown that there and in \cite{hms} that for $2p-2 \geq \max \{n^2, 2n+2 \}$, an invertible spectrum is determined by its Morava module.
 We conclude:

 \begin{cor}